the-events-calendar/the-events-calendar/readme.txt

 = 2.0.2 =

 2.0.2 is a minor bug patch for 2.0.
 Are you upgrading from 1.6.5?
 Events 2.0 is a MAJOR upgrade, please backup your data and plan a little time in case you have to make any theme edits.
 Check out the upgrade tutorials in support on the tri.be website.

+* Dutch translation (free only) from Rick van Dalen
+* Russian translation (both versions) from Mikhail Michouris
+* Danish translation (PRO only) from Christian Andersen
+* Italian translation (free & PRO) from Stefano Castelli